Skip to Content

 4. To Taste your Salty Skin

-Humans produce natural salt through their perspiration or sweat.
+Humans excrete salt through their sweat.
 Human noses, in particular, can get sweaty and produce a sheen.
-This salt can be very tasty for your cat – and remember, your cat has a much stronger sense of smell than you do, so that the aroma may be particularly enticing.
+This can be very tasty to your cat – and remember, your cat has a much stronger sense of smell than you do, so the aroma may be particularly enticing.

-This can be even more appealing if you have just cooked a particularly tasty meal, so that aroma is also on your skin.
+This can be even more appealing if you have just cooked a delicious meal, and the aroma is still on your skin.
 Often this can happen with a new smell which may make your cat curious, so they will want to explore.

 rbt6ZIuIyxJBag5 dQd77QNPD3t5BQbU uGk09l2BVtiJFXKjAX0haBadmWEVapiPCx0559QH5u f6FB33jMJeln4jlYnXkNu6Wpkanqnlq7IloaTIZX4B4K0lWOeE59crd91pGtUjS29y7 WmJ3Gz1Tp6YGMP6R3v78cEyurpyXD9rW0 7isQfNEQ